metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

     datetype and format, or override ::initDateTimeTransformer to set whatever transformer you may like (but that will not be used by the DateTimeType widgets in the Period form so you may want to set your own form type too).

+13. Template used by the web based user interface for user administrators

+    ui:
+        statistics:
+            template

+    Bundlename:views subfolder:template filename

+    In an actual application you typically use a template of your own that extends your own layout and includes MetaclassAuthenticationGuardBundle:Guard:statistics_content.html.twig.

+    The default template assumes you have base.html.twig still in app/Resources/views.

 Notes